Phil Coleman (footballer)

 Phillip Coleman (born 8 September 1960) is an English footballer who played as a defender in the Football League.

+Career

+Attended Roan Grammar School, Blackheath winning the English Schools FA cup in 1977, aged 16, scoring in a 4-1 victory.

 He began his career in the youth ranks of Millwall, where he played as a defender and midfielder, notably scoring one of two Millwall goals in the 1979 FA Youth Cup Final win against Manchester City.